Inland port dues

 With the exception of sea-going vessels, vessels intended for passenger transport, tugboats, pontoons, floating work boats, other vessels and leisure vessels (surface vessels excluding pusher tugs), you can take on 6 m3 free of charge per 24 hours.
 If you take on more drinking water, Evides will invoice you separately for this.
-No exception is made for Dordrecht, Papendrecht and Zwijndrecht.
+An exception is made for Dordrecht, Papendrecht and Zwijndrecht.
 If you take on drinking water here, a free total of up to 6 m3 does not apply.

 What if I can’t find an answer to my question?
 Whom should I get in touch with?

 Feel free to contact us on tel. +31 (10) 252 15 23 or send an email to firstname.lastname@example.org.
 Our team members will be happy to help you.